 Sean Elliott was born in Tucson, Arizona, the United States.
 His parents are Robert Elliott and Odiemae Elliott.

-The player’s parents divorced when he was quite young.
-Furthermore, his mother was a registered nurse who worked as a critical care nurse at Tucson VA Hospital.
+Sean’s parents divorced when he was quite young.
+His mother was a registered critical care nurse at Tucson VA Hospital.

-She graduated from the University of Arizona’s Nursing College in 1977.
-Moreover, she raised the NBA player and his older brothers Noel and Bobby Elliott as a single mother.
+Odiemae graduated from the University of Arizona’s Nursing College in 1977.
+As a single mother, she raised the NBA player and his older brothers, Noel and Bobby Elliott.

 As a result, her boys were very close to her.
 Not to mention, Odiemae was Sean’s biggest supporter and biggest fan.